ioccc-src/winner/bugs.md

 ### Source code: [2011/dlowe/dlowe.c](%%REPO_URL%%/2011/dlowe/dlowe.c)
 ### Information: [2011/dlowe/index.html](2011/dlowe/index.html)

-The author's website, http://www.pootpoot.net, no longer exists as it once did, instead being something else entirely.
-The Internet Wayback Machine, although it archived it, did not load scripts.
-Do you know if the domain was moved?
-Do you have an archive or mirror?
-Please provide us it!
-Thank you.
+The domain `http://pootpoot.com` no longer exists as it once did.
+The judges have given a script that can be used to make a similar page (**warning: not checked for security in modern days!**).
+Do you have a server with enough bandwidth and would like to set it up?
+We'll gladly thank you in the [thanks file](thanks-for-help.html) file and link to the page as well!
+You'll also have IOCCC fame for reviving a pootifier! :-)

 ### STATUS: INABIAF - please **DO NOT** fix